EddieSCJ/Chess-system-java/README.md

    Follow the instructions of installer.

 ## How to run?
+   * Unpack the Chess-system-java.zip

+         Linux: unzip -v yourpackname.zip
+         Windows: Right botton in the pack > Extract here

    * Open the terminal
-   * Acess the directory where is your package with *cd NameOfDirectory/*
+   * Acess the directory where is your package with *cd NameOfDirectory/Chess-system-java*
    * Type java -jar ChessGame.jar